Kildin Sámi orthography: The Latin period

 After the Russian Revolution, the Soviet language policy stated, as a part of the so-called Korenizatsiya policy, that all minority languages in the Soviet Union should have their own written languages, that the minorities should be taught to read and write them, and that they should receive education in their own tongue.

 In 1932, a group from the Institute of the Peoples of the North travelled to Notozero to study the dialect of Sámi spoken there.
 Their studies resulted in a primer based on Kildin Sámi being published by Zachary Chernjakov in 1933, although part of it was taken from the Sámi spoken in Notozero.
 Chernjakov and Aleksandr Endjukovski played a central role in this research.
 According to Endjukovski, the reason why the Kildin dialect was chosen was that it was both geographically the most central of the dialects and that it had more speakers than the other dialects did.
-With the exception of the dialect spoken in Notozero, which is actually a dialect of Skolt Sámi, the differences between the various Kildin Sámi dialects is more of a lexical difference than a grammatical difference.
+With the exception of the dialect spoken in Notozero, which is actually a dialect of Skolt Sámi, the difference between the various Kildin Sámi dialects is more of a lexical difference than a grammatical difference.
 For this reason, Endjukovski decided that a literary language for Kildin Sámi could be created.
 Endjukovski, Chernjakov and co-workers also used the research done during 1932–1933 to publish textbooks for arithmetic and reading, outlines of the grammar of Kildin Sámi, a couple of children's book and political pamphlets.

 The following chart presents the full letter inventory of the alphabet used in Endjukovski's grammar from 1937.
+All consonants may be either palatalized on non-palatalized with the exceptions of Ꞓ and Ʒ, which are obligatorily palatalized.
+Some palatalized letters are typeset with cedillas but most with combining commas; usage is inconsistent even for the same letter in the same paragraph.
+Commas are used here as they have better Unicode support.